 Competitors head east from Surf Life Saving Club along the beach and onto the coast, there is a little rock scrambling and care should be taken on this section – too early in the race to take risks or way to close to home if doing the longer runs!
 The course then heads up off the coast and onto rolling coastal farm land where you follow farm and cattle tracks, cross lush green paddocks occasionally dropping back down to the coast for a short rock hop before heading back onto the green pasture.
 Take time to enjoy the stunning views afforded along this section, knowing that you are able to do this thanks exclusively to the private land holders who have been generous enough to let us on their land.

 The course continues east and bringing you ever closer to Table Cape which has loomed large from the start.
-At Chambers Bay we run out of usable coast and head inland through more private farm land and onto a two kilometre sealed section before dropping back down onto a private track network that takes you up, down and around the western side of Table Cape.
+At Chambers Bay we run out of usable coast and head inland through more private farm land before dropping back down onto a private track network that takes you up, down and around the western side of Table Cape.
 Leaving the farm land for a small time you climb up to the Table Cape Lighthouse via some single and farm tracks on private land.
 An aide station is situated at this stunning location so stop for a drink and some nutrition or just take in the views before heading off towards the finish line.

 From the light house you follow a very picturesque section along the top of Table Cape to the lookout where you site the finish line for the very first time – not far now!
-Another farm track section brings you onto the eastern side of Table Cape and onto some beautiful rolling pasture which follows the coast high above the water line and leads down to the Fossil Bluff lookout.
-Now in suburbia we follow a single track out, across and back along the Inglis River before the final 1.5km section to the finish line.
+Another farm track section brings you onto the eastern side of Table Cape and onto some beautiful rolling pasture which follows the coast high above the water line and leads down to Table Cape Road and onto the Inglis River track before the final 1.5km section to the finish line.